MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 # Use Power Automate to create a guide in Dynamics 365 Guides

-When a guide is created in the Microsoft Dynamics 365 Guides PC app, all of the guide's content is stored in the Microsoft Dataverse.
-Using the out-of-the-box PC app makes it easy to get started with authoring, but you can also set up your own integration to create a guide programmatically with the Dataverse web API, or a Power Automate flow by adding your own content to the right places in the Dataverse.
-This method is useful for customers who have existing text instructions on other systems or documents – simply map the information to the appropriate Dataverse tables/fields to automatically generate a guide.
+When a guide is created in the Microsoft Dynamics 365 Guides PC app, all of the guide's content (instruction text, 3D models, 3D parts, and media) is stored in the Microsoft Dataverse.
+Using the out-of-the-box PC app makes it easy to get started with authoring, but you can also create a guide programmatically with the Dataverse web API or a Power Automate flow by adding your own content to the right places in the Dataverse.
+This method is useful if you have existing text instructions in other systems or documents.
+You can just map the information to the appropriate Dataverse tables/fields to automatically generate a guide.

 At minimum, the rows and fields listed in this article are required to create a guide that opens successfully in the PC app.

 ## Three tables required for any guide

-Any basic guide requires the following three Dataverse tables, at a minimum:
+Any basic guide requires the following three Dataverse tables:

 - Guide
 - Task